4th Workshop on Internet Based Control Education

 Symposium participation includes

 The fee includes final upload of one paper, admission to all on-site/online sessions (including workshops) and digital proceedings.
+The fee also includes coffee breaks, lunch and welcome reception.

 Venue & Accommodation